cramerlab/Efficient-RNA-polymerase-II-pause-release-requires-U2-snRNP-function_2021/README.md

 ### Fastq files and annotation used on this analysis are available from GEO series GSE148433.

 #### Pre-analysis:
-TT-seq and RNA-seq reads aligned using STAR and filtered with Samtools.
+TT-seq and RNA-seq reads were aligned using STAR and filtered with Samtools.
 HTSeq  was used to calculate the read counts for different featues (please see https://github.com/cramerlab/TT-seq_analysis)

 #### Annotation:
 We included in our analysis only major isoforms with 70% or higher prevalenve per gene in both DMSO and Pla-B.